hbowie/notenik-project/notenik-swift/reports/guides/guide.md

 	After the import, you can use the Tags field to organize the applications in any way you like, and clicking on the Link field will launch the selected application.

-<h2 id="sync-multiple-collections-to-a-common-folder">Sync Multiple Collections to a Common Folder</h2>
+## Sync Multiple Collections to a Common Folder

 The Folder Sync tab in the Collection preferences, on the Collection menu, allows the user to identify a common folder to which several different Notenik collections can be synced.